Sale, transfer or exchange of tangible personal property or taxable enumerated services between affiliated corporations, 18.32, 213.24

 After analysis and review of this rule making, no impact on jobs has been found.

-Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Department for a waiver of the discretionary provisions, if any, pursuant to 701—7.28(17A).
+Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Department for a waiver of the discretionary provisions, if any, pursuant to rule 701—7.28(17A).

 Review by Administrative Rules Review Committee

 The Administrative Rules Review Committee, a bipartisan legislative committee which oversees rule making by executive branch agencies, may, on its own motion or on written request by any individual or group, review this rule making at its regular monthly meeting or at a special meeting.
 The Committee's meetings are open to the public, and interested persons may be heard as provided in Iowa Code section 17A.8(6).

 This rule making will become effective on November 11, 2020.

 Item 1.
 Rescind and reserve rule 701—18.32(422,423).

 701—213.24(423) Sale, transfer or exchange of tangible personal property or taxable enumerated services between affiliated corporations.